r-neal-kelly/nkr_docs/include/pages/designs.md

 nkr::tuple::templates_t is an example of this indefinite postfix pattern coming into play.

 Postfixes even have a use in the naming of files, in particular header files.
-The most common postfixes come in a set of five, and like the various entities in the library proper, these postfixes are use to coordinate various files that have the same base name and imply a distinct relation to one another.
-They are in addition to the postfix of the primary entity contained in the files:
+The most common postfixes come in a set of five, and like the various entities in the library proper, these postfixes are used to coordinate various files that have the same base name and imply a distinct relation to one another.
+These special postfixes used for file name are in addition to the postfix of the primary entity contained in the files:

 @snippet "./docs/src/designs.cpp" _dda6b4f4_9596_4713_8d31_f48990e0c898